 What is iPaaS?

-iPaaS stands for integration platform as a service: it's a cloud-based software service that allows businesses to easily connect different applications, data sources, and legacy systems, whether they're in the cloud, on-premises, or in hybrid environments.
+Integration platform as a service (iPaaS) is a cloud-based software service solution that lets organizations connect different applications, data sources, and legacy systems, whether they're in the cloud, on-premises, or in hybrid environments.
+It typically offers:

-By providing a centralized solution for creating and managing integrations, iPaaS simplifies data integration, business process automation, and communication between otherwise unconnected apps.
+Zapier, for example, lets you connect thousands of apps, providing a centralized solution for creating and managing your integrations—simplifying data integration, business process automation, and communication between otherwise unconnected apps.

 How does iPaaS work?